DestinyVolt/D-D/Arcadia.md

 #### Spellcasting
 Save DC: 15, Attack: +7 \
-Cantrips: Guidance, Shocking "Inky" Grasp, True Strike, *Minor Illusion* \
+Cantrips: Guidance, Shocking "Inky" Grasp, Eldritch Blast, *Minor Illusion* \
-1st Level (4): Arcane Weapon (UA), Absorb Elements, Sanctuary, Cure Wounds, Disguise Self \
+1st Level (4): Distort Value, Sanctuary, Cure Wounds, Disguise Self, Infallible Relay (UA) \
-2nd Level (2): _Invisibility_, Web
+2nd Level (2): _Invisibility_, Arcane Lock

 #### Arcane Breakthroughs:
 Classes: Warlock, Druid \
-1st Level: Infallible Relay (UA) \
+1st Level: Hex \
-2nd Level: Summon Beast
+2nd Level: Locate Object

 ### Artificer 5
 ***Magical Inking:*** You can touch a tattoo and grant it one of the following properties.
 You can end the effect as an action, and can have a number of effects active equal to your Charisma modifier.